ocaml/dune/doc/toplevel-integration.rst

 Toplevel Integration
 ********************

+..
+TODO(diataxis)

+   This is an how-to guide (but the list of commands should be in a reference article somewhere).

 OCaml provides a small REPL to use the language interactively.
 We generally call this tool a `toplevel`.
 The compiler distribution comes with a small REPL called simply ``ocaml``, and the community has